sdeonvacation/jobhunter/README.md

 ![JobHunter Dashboard](docs/screenshot.png)

-**Autonomous job discovery platform that finds, filters, and scores engineering roles across Germany — so you spend time applying, not searching.**
+**Autonomous job discovery platform that finds, filters, and scores open jobs on various platforms — so you spend time applying, not searching.**

-## The Problem

-Job hunting as a software engineer means:
-- Checking 50+ company career pages manually
-- Wading through irrelevant roles (managers, designers, analysts)
-- Missing new postings because you can't check daily
-- No way to compare fit across hundreds of listings
-- Losing track of what you applied to

 ## What JobHub Does